ZhuochengShang/GS-QA2/README.md

-# QARV
+# GS-QA2

-QARV is a release repository for GS-QA2, a geospatial question-answering benchmark over vector and raster data.
+This is a release repository for GS-QA2, a geospatial question-answering benchmark over vector and raster data.
 The main contribution is the benchmark construction pipeline: natural-language templates, executable SQL templates, ground-truth answer generation, and evaluation artifacts for vector-only,